 Luckily, one option is to use automated inventory forecasting.

-Tools like this won’t do all the work for you – you’ll still need to analyse data and consider any unexpected sales up or downturns.
+Tools like this won’t do all the work for you – you’ll still need to analyze data and consider any unexpected sales up or downturns.
 But they’ll be able to take previous sales performance and run accurate reports on estimated inventory requirements.

 Veeqo, for example, helps take the guesswork out of the entire process.